mobiusklein/mobiusklein/README.md

 My professional work has involved using that knowledge to analyze immunopeptidomics data to help develop better vaccines for personalized cancer immunotherapy and multi-strain infectious disease protection, using a combination deep learning, population sampling, and sequence conservation models.

-🔔 I am actively seeking a new position in bioinformatics or a related domain.

 📧 Email me if you want to discuss MS data processing techniques, glycoinformatics, or antigenomics

 ## :microscope: Active Projects